Last Updated on October 22, 2022 by Ellen Christian

 How do you bake on a budget?

 When summertime arrives again, head to the pick your own places or the farmer’s market and buy fresh berries.
-Then, freeze them so that you can use them during the colder months.
+Then, freeze them to use them during the colder months.

 What can you bake when you have no ingredients?